Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 What is RSV?

-It’s a common seasonal winter virus which causes mild respiratory infection in adults and children, but it can be severe in infants who are at increased risk of acute lower respiratory tract infection.
-I recent years there has been a large reduction in respiratory viral infections other than COVID-19, this means that there is an increasing number of young children who have never been exposed to these common viruses.
+It’s a common seasonal winter virus which can cause mild respiratory infection in adults and children, but it may be severe in infants who are at increased risk of acute lower respiratory tract infection.
+Due to Covid-19 and the protection guidelines, such as social distancing, there has been a reduction in respiratory infections meaning young children have never been exposed to these common viruses.

 The RSV/bronchiolitis season in the UK typically begins in the autumn, earlier than the adult flu season, and runs through winter.
 Around the world, evidence of unseasonal outbreaks of these infections has emerged as measures such as social distancing and mask wearing have been relaxed.